Shropshire Canal: Operation

 The Wrockwardine Wood inclined plane was 360 yd long and lifted the canal by 120 ft.
 The Windmill inclined plane was much longer at 600 yd dropping the level by 126 ft, while the Hay inclined plane was the steepest, descending 207 ft in 350 yd.
 While the Wrockwardine Wood plane was worked by a steam engine from the start, the engines for the other two planes were not ready when they began operation, and the initial movement of the boats was assisted by horses until 1793, when the engines were commissioned.
 The canal joined the Ketley Canal at Oakengates.
 However, there was a difference in the water levels and a lock was required to compensate for the 1 ft (0.3m) drop.
-At its southern end, to the south of Southall wharf, the canal split into two, with the main line continuing to Coalport via the two inclined planes, and the Horsehay branch running to Brierly Hill, terminating on the hill about 120 ft above the Coalbrookdale works.
+At its southern end, to the south of Southall wharf, the canal split into two, with the main line continuing to Coalport via the two inclined planes, and the Horsehay branch running to Brierley Hill, terminating on the hill about 120 ft above the Coalbrookdale works.
 A tramway from the works tunnelled into the hill, ending in a cavern below the terminus of the canal.
 From here two vertical shafts 120 by 10 ft were constructed, with coal and iron ore descending and limestone ascending in crates.
 Because the bulk of the transfers were from the canal to the tramway, and limestone was lighter by volume than ironstone, the system was self-powered.
 Expenditure on the apparatus was £2,742, and the system was operational by 4 October 1792.
 The shafts and tunnel belonged to the Dale Company, and the Shropshire Canal decided not to take them over when they were completed.
 Instead the Dale Company charged tolls for their use.
 Despite heavy usage, with 1,801 tons of coal descending in the six weeks from 2 September 1793, the system was not a success, and was replaced by a tramway inclined plane in 1794.
 The tramway was soon extended along the length of the Horsehay branch, making the canal redundant.